 Dr. Aaron M. Punim graduated from the Pennsylvania College of Optometry at Salus University, in Philadelphia, with the distinction of clinical honors.
 He is native to Monroe, having graduated from Monroe Woodbury High School before completing his undergraduate studies at the State University of New York at Binghamton.

 In addition to ocular primary care, Dr. Punim has completed clinical externships with emphasis in diagnosis and treatment of ocular disease and primary care pediatrics.
-He manages problems associated with eye focusing, eye alignment, depth perception, accuracy of eye movements, binocular (two-eyed) vision, and acquired brain injuries in patients of all ages.
+He practices developmental optometry and manages problems associated with eye focusing, eye alignment, depth perception, accuracy of eye movements, binocular (two-eyed) vision, visual perception, and acquired brain injuries (including concussions) in patients of all ages.
 He also is a member of The Neuro-Optometric Rehabilitation Association (NORA) and The College of Optometrists in Vision Developement (COVD).